rust-windowing/winit/README.md

 #### WebAssembly

+To run the web example: `cargo run-wasm-example web`

 Winit supports compiling to the `wasm32-unknown-unknown` target with `web-sys`.

 On the web platform, a Winit window is backed by a `<canvas>` element.
 You can